Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 ### DependsOn

-Specifies the names of services or groups which must start before this service.
+Specifies the names of services or groups which must start before this service, e.g. `/dependsOn:"MSMQ"`.
 Multiple services/groups are separated by a comma.

 ### SideBySide